siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 Bipolar motors have 4 wires (2 pairs), Unipolar motors typically have 6.
 Some other motors have 5, or 8, or whatever.
 8 wire motors are usually wired as 2 sets of bipolar windings (i.e. essentially 2 bipolars wired together).
 5 wire motors are usually in a "star" configuration that has a common ground and require a specialized driver.
 TinyG cannot drive 5 wire steppers.

+Wires are often color coded by convention.
+Common wire pairings are:
+* Green goes with Black.
+Yellow is often used for the center tap in a unipolar
+* Red goes with Blue.
+White is often used for the center tap in a unipolar

 The following color code is typical for many motors

 <pre>